ynput/ayon-usd-resolver/Docs/Ayon_Docs/Admin_Docs.md

 1. The AyonUsd addon will setup the resolver via Ayon Server settings and in most cases this will be enough for Studio Deployment.
-2. you can setup the resolver via Env variables like any other OpenUsd addon just in case you need some special Requirements.
+2. You can setup the resolver via environment variables like any other OpenUsd addon just in case you need some special Requirements.

 ### How to setup a Resolver